-To successfully work toward our mission to provide sustainable access to clean water, sanitation and hygiene as a means to enable community-driven development in Sub-Saharan Africa, Voss Foundation supports projects that have a Ripple Effect on communities.
+To successfully work toward our mission to fund sustainable access to clean water, sanitation and hygiene as a means to enable community-driven development in Sub-Saharan Africa, Voss Foundation supports projects that have a Ripple Effect on communities.
 We employ an approach prioritizing strong partnerships that enable us to follow-up and maintain a high level of transparency.

 We believe sustainable access to clean water, sanitation, and hygiene (WASH) is more than the construction of a new water point or the rehabilitation of an old one.
 For Voss Foundation, sustainable access starts before implementation and continues after construction or rehabilitation is completed.
 Over time, it acts “an engine for growth” that creates a Ripple Effect, as access to WASH is inextricably linked to other sectors of development.